imagej/imagej.github.io/_pages/plugins/retina-analysis-toolkit.md

 ==================

 TUNEL Cell Counter is a customizable tool that processes digital images from retinal cryosections.
-It segments retinal outer nuclear (ONL) and inner nuclear layers (INL) and quantitates fluorescent-labelled cells in these layers. {% include thumbnail src='/media/RETINA Cell Counter Montage.png' title='\'\'\'TUNEL Cell Counter\'\'\': Input a fluorescent-labeled retinal image for ONL & INL layer segmentation and cell quantitation.'%}
+It segments retinal outer nuclear (ONL) and inner nuclear layers (INL) and quantitates fluorescent-labelled cells in these layers. {% include thumbnail src='/media/RETINA Cell Counter Montage.png' title='**TUNEL Cell Counter**: Input a fluorescent-labeled retinal image for ONL & INL layer segmentation and cell quantitation.'%}

 Required Components
 -------------------